hafizhmh/devops-project/README.md

 1. (Optional) Create a new GCP project.
 2. Note the project ID (not the project name), it will be used later
-3. Click the navbar, choose `API & Services`>`Library`, then search and make sure these following services is enabled:
+3. Click the navbar, choose `API & Services`>`Library`, then search and make sure these following services are enabled:

     - Compute Engine API
     - Cloud SQL